qt37t247/WGS-HPC-NUS/README.md

 Then install snparcher to your "hpctmp" of 500G (request to get maximum 2TB for free).

+If still not enough, try NSCC with quota of 100TB space.....

+NUS-HPC allows longer walltime, whereas NSCC can allocate more threads and memory for a single run but check your quota of cpu time.

 ```bash
 module load miniconda
 # module load miniforge3 #(if use NSCC)